 - PhD in Economics, 2021–

-- As a second-year, I’m still mostly in the take-many-classes and have-vague-ideas-for-research phase of graduate school.
-While the amount and interesting-ness of my work ebbs and flows, I do think that I’m enjoying it so far c: Currently working on my second-year paper!
+- Now entering my third year, I’m still mostly in the take-many-classes and have-vague-ideas-for-research phase of graduate school.
+While the amount and interesting-ness of my work ebbs and flows, I do think that I’m enjoying it so far c: Currently working on research ideation!

 - Massachusetts Institute of Technology